dujanhung/evtsbx-api-doc/lua/MultiBlock/Inventory/Sign.md

 >- bad ASCII arts,
 >- bad words.
 >
->don't get it from untrusted file sources, or random multiplayer.
+>so, don't get it from untrusted file sources, or random multiplayer.

 ___